GlobetrotterG/lovecebu/README.md

 * When I'm unsure of something, I also look for similar questions on the [Stack Overflow forum](https://stackoverflow.com/)

 * External codes were also used for the following:
-    * Weather widget - provided by [Hotelmix.com](https://hotelmix.co.uk/?page=weather_widget_customize&type=30&cityID=18114&cmetric=1&gparams=30)
     * Embedding a [Google Map](https://www.embedgooglemap.net/)

 ## Photos and Videos

-* Home page / index.html video was provided by my brother, James Brian Hutchinson, who created a video of one his travels back home in Cebu.
+* Home page video was provided by my brother, James Brian Hutchinson, who created a video on one his travels back home in Cebu.
 Thank you James!
 * Experience page video was taken from [Queen City Cebu YouTube Channel](https://www.youtube.com/watch?v=ZCkNMYuszz0&t=1s)
 * Some photos were taken from the following (May or may have not been included in the Final execution of the site):
     * [Unsplash](https://unsplash.com/)